sodium-friends/docs/docs/finitefieldarithmetic.md

 ``` js
 sodium.crypto_core_ed25519_from_uniform(p, r)
 ```
-Maps a `crypto_core_ed25519_UNIFORMBYTES` bytes vector (usually the output of a hash function) to a a valid curve point and stores its compressed representation in `p`.
+Maps a `crypto_core_ed25519_UNIFORMBYTES` bytes vector (usually the output of a hash function) to a valid curve point and stores its compressed representation in `p`.

 The point is guaranteed to be on the main subgroup.
 * `p` must be a `buffer` of at least `crypto_core_ed25519_BYTES` bytes